Independent assurance & our metrics

 Independent external assurance helps us to drive continuous improvement in performance and in the quality, rigour and credibility of our data.
 We need accurate and robust data on our sustainability performance to help us make decisions, monitor performance and report progress to our stakeholders.

 Our Environmental and Occupational Safety performance measures have been independently assured since 1996 by globally recognised providers.
 In 2011 we began to assure selected key performance measures in the Unilever Sustainable Living Plan (USLP).
-Assurance of the Unilever Green Sustainability Bond started in 2014.
+Assurance of the Unilever Green Sustainability Bond started in 2014 and completed in 2018.

 In addition to our annual assurance indicators noted above, we have developed a phased assurance programme that will enable us to gain independent limited assurance over our four environmental pillar commitments and five social pillar commitments of the Unilever Sustainable Living Plan (USLP) – Greenhouse Gas, Water, Waste, Sustainable Sourcing, Health & Hygiene, Nutrition, Fairness in the Workplace, Opportunities for Women and Inclusive Business.
 We have been assuring a number of our USLP targets since 2010.